JJscott/Golden_Eagle/README.md

 ```

 - You now have a VS2013 solution
-- In VS set 'game' as the startup project (right click on 'game' -> Set as StartUp Project.
+- In VS set 'game' as the startup project (right click on 'game' -> Set as StartUp Project)